gui2de/econ490-fall22/_Group Projects/Group_5/Week12_Assignment/README.md

 One common issue with data collection is that respondents are recorded multiple times in the dataset.
 Such duplication may be caused by enumerator error.
 Another possibility is that respondent(s) knowingly respond to multiple enumerators for additional compensation.
 We identify two issues with such duplication.
 First, duplicate observations may diminish our dataset's representativeness of the target population.
 Second, respondents may give contradictory answers in separate survey administrations, which may diminish the accuracy of our dataset.

-#### Check 1.1: Respondent ID
+#### Check 1.1: Identity Index

-This check compares the respondent_id, a stand-in for name, of each survey administration (i.e., row).
-The data associated with these duplicates are exported to the "Respondent ID Duplicates" sheet of the output Excel file.
+This check compares the identity index, including name, age, sex, phone number, and GPS coordinate, of each survey administration (i.e., row).
+The data associated with these duplicates are exported to the "Identity Index Duplicates" sheet of the output Excel file.
+Records that have duplicates of the same identity index within a month will be flagged.
 We encourage the field manager to examine these duplicates and discuss his/her findings with the appropriate enumerators.

 #### Check 1.2: Respondent Phone